Wills Vs. Trusts

 With a Trust

 Without court involvement, families control the schedule of distribution of the estate.
-Therefore, a Trust can be settles at the family's earliest convenience.
+Therefore, a Trust can be settled at the family’s earliest convenience.

 Privacy